AlirezaFakhrii/AlirezaFakhrii/README.md

 - 👋 Hi, I’m @AlirezaFakhrii
 - 👀 I’m interested in python .
 - 🌱 I’m currently learning kivy.
-- 💞️ I’m looking to collaborate on Kostal Company
 - 📫 How to reach me alirezafh113@gmail.com

 <!---